Yedya/Portfolio/README.md

 ### Tower Defender Game [Still in development]
 Currently developing a tower defender.

-- Your classic tower defender.The player must use resources to defend his kingdom.
+- Your classic tower defender.The player must use resources to defend the kingdom.
 - All respawning objects use a object pooling system
 - Resource and building manager utility scripts.